 911: Is she conscious?

-He didn’t expect the question, that’s why he is unable to give an answer; to answer with a question is a way not to answer or to buy time to give a reliable answer.
+Peterson wasn’t expecting the question, that’s why he is unable to give an answer.
+To answer with a question is a way not to answer or to buy time to give a reliable answer.

 911: Is she conscious?

 911: How many stairs did she fall down?